TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Quickstart/Index.rst

    More information: :ref:`setup-ide`

    Use the :file:`.editorconfig` in the TYPO3 core directory to setup your IDE.
+   As :file:`.editorconfig` only contains minimal rules, it is a good idea to additionally setup your IDE to use PSR-1 / PSR-2 for PHP files.

 7. Create an Issue on Forge